-Activity as a soloist: Adela played recitals and concerts in Berlin (Berliner Philharmonie), München (Philharmonie Gasteig), St. Petersburg (Philharmonic), Vienna (Musikverein, Konzerthaus, MuTh), London (Saint Martin-in-the-Fields), Bucharest (Romanian Athenaeum, Radio-Hall, George Enescu National Museum) and many other concert halls in Europe, Asia and America.
+Activity as a soloist: Adela played recitals and concerts in Berlin (Berliner Philharmonie), München (Philharmonie Gasteig), St. Petersburg (Philharmonic), Vienna (Musikverein, Konzerthaus, MuTh), London (Saint Martin-in-the-Fields), Bucharest (Romanian Athenaeum, Radio-Hall, George Enescu National Museum, Presidential Palace) and many other concert halls in Europe, Asia and America.

-Among the orchestras with which she worked, are: das neue Deutsche Sinfonieorchester Berlin, St. Petersburg Chamber Philharmonic Orchestra, Dogma Chamber Orchestra Deutschland, Wieniawski Philharmonic Orchestra Poland, the Radio Symphony Orchestra Bucharest, the Philharmonic Orchestra Bucharest, Royal Chamber Orchestra of Romania, Alma Mahler Philharmonie Wien etc.
+Among the orchestras with which she worked, are: das neue Deutsche Sinfonieorchester Berlin, St. Petersburg Chamber Philharmonic Orchestra, Vienna Chamber Orchestra, Dogma Chamber Orchestra Deutschland, the Radio Symphony Orchestra Bucharest, the George Enescu Philharmonic Orchestra Bucharest, Royal Chamber Orchestra of Romania, Alma Mahler Philharmonie Wien etc.

 Activity as a chamber musician: Adela is a very passionate chamber musician.
-She is the pianist in the piano quintet Philharmonic Five, with members of the Vienna Philharmonic (Tibor Kovac, Lara Kusztrich, Holger Tautscher-Groh, Orfeo Mandozzi).
+She is the pianist in the piano quintet Philharmonic Five, with members of the Vienna Philharmonic (Tibor Kovac, Lara Kusztrich, Elmar Landerer, Edison Pashko).
 With this Ensemble she performed at the opening of the Salzburg Festival 2021 and she performs a subscription series in Konzerthaus Vienna.

-She often performs chamber music with other musicians like Guy Braunstein, Ioana Cristina Goicea and Kirill Maximov (violin).
-Furthermore, she performed in chamber ensembles with musicians like Alexander Sitkovetsky, Barnabás Kelemen, Albena Danailova, Maxim Rysanov, Maria Kliegel, Reinhard Latzko, Boris Andrianov, László Fenyö etc.
+She often performs chamber music with other musicians like Guy Braunstein, Ioana Cristina Goicea, Alexandru Tomescu, Alexander Sitkovetsky, Barnabás Kelemen, Albena Danailova, Kirill Maximov (violin), Maxim Rysanov (viola), Maria Kliegel, Reinhard Latzko, Boris Andrianov, László Fenyö (cello) etc.